Technical-Enablement-PingIdentity/BXIndustry-Handlebars/README.md

 ## Project Structure<a name="project-structure"></a>

-Since glitch creates a copy of the BXI source code when you create a remix, when upgrading to a new version of BXI you will need to create a new remix and start from scratch.
+Since your customized instance of BXIndustry is run locally on your computer you will either need to start over with a fresh copy of the repository or be able to easily `git pull` changes when upgrading to a new version.
 With this in mind most customizations can be made in a small subset of files.

 ### Global Files<a name="global-files"></a>